Dycouzt/Secure-Infrastructure-as-Code/README.md

 4.  **Remediation:** A `secure` version of the code is provided where all identified issues have been fixed according to security best practices.
 5.  **Verification:** The scripts are run again against the `secure` code to verify that all vulnerabilities have been successfully remediated.

+### Script Execution Flow

+**Terraform Scan (`scan_tf.py`):**
+1. The script starts.
+2. It prints "Scanning Terraform Configuration".
+3. It runs `tfsec` on the target directory and prints the results table.
+4. It runs `checkov` on the same directory and prints its results table.

+**Docker Scan (`scan_docker.py`):**
+1. The script starts.
+2. It builds the Docker image using the Dockerfile from the target directory.
+3. It runs `trivy` on the newly built image and prints the vulnerability table.
+4. It runs `dockle` on the same image and prints the best-practice violations.

 ---

 ## Design Choices